 ESTABLISHING TERMINOLOGY – Just like the translator needs to get to know the text before translating, see what terminology is used and gather as much information as possible on the topic, the person localizing the video game need to become familiar with it first.
 This includes getting to know the content, communicating with the developers on specific terms, learning about the game and its target audience.

 TRANSLATION – After getting to know the material and establishing the terminology, the so-called localization kit containing the source files is translated to the target language.
 If it is a large project with a short deadline, the materials have to be split and assigned to several translators, while taking care not to jeopardize the quality of the work done.
 A project manager, who will coordinate the translators, make sure the terminology is used consistently and the job done well and on time, is appointed for the project.
 All materials are translated to the target language and the translated text must be fully compatible with the context of the game.

 ADAPTATION – It is not enough for the translator to go over the text, correct errors that may have occurred and adapt certain expressions.
 The translated material should be revised by a person who is familiar with the world of video games and the established terminology used, a person who will adapt the entire translated material accordingly.

-Regardless of whether you want to increase the number of game or application downloads, remain competitive in a tough market, rank yourself higher in an app store or make your international users feel important – localization is the key to success.
+Whether you want to increase your download count, stay competitive in a tough market, get ahead in app store rankings or make your international users feel important – localization is the key to success.